 - 1 teaspoon vanilla extract

 - ¼ teaspoon kosher salt

 - ½ cup all purpose flour

 - 5 tablespoons soft butter

 - Generously grease a 2-quart casserole dish* with soft butter.
 Place cubed Hawaiian rolls in pan.

 - Combine diced apples with 1 tablespoon of sugar and 1 teaspoon cinnamon.
 Toss to coat apples with sugar mixture.
 Sprinkle apples on top of bread.

-- Combine eggs and remaining 3 tablespoons of sugar.
-Whisk together to combine, then add half and half and vanilla.
+Combine eggs and remaining 3 tablespoons of sugar.
+Whisk together to combine, then add half and half, vanilla and salt.
 Pour mixture evenly over bread.
 Cover with plastic wrap.
 If bread extends slightly over the top of the pan, don’t try to squish it down.
 Just covered it loosely and then seal at the edges.
 Refrigerate at least 6 hours or as long as 12.

 - To make the crumble, combine flour, brown sugar and cinnamon in a medium size bowl.
 Stir well.
 Add the softened butter and mix with a fork until large crumbs form.
 If mixture is too moist to form crumbs, add more flour 1 tablespoon at a time, stirring well after each addition, until crumbs form.
 (You shouldn’t need more than 2 tablespoons of flour.)
 Cover crumbs with plastic wrap and refrigerate until just before baking French toast.

 - In the morning (or at least 6 hours later), remove casserole and crumble mixture from refrigerator.
 Preheat oven to 350˚F.